YiLimath/YiLimath.github.io/_posts/2024-11-02-blog-post-1-Moduli.md

 (4)

 ---
+## Note- : Irreducibility of moduli space
+---

+The geometric meaning of irreducibility of moduli space is that the deformation type, numerical invariant, birational invariant etc unchange on the component.

+---
 ## Note-4: Boundedness of moduli spaces
+---

 The aim of this note is to summarize the known results about Boundedness of moduli spaces and applications of this good moduli property.